-The BE SAFE Pregnancy Study examines how pregnancy is a transformative developmental period when women and men reflect upon and make sense of their childhood experiences, draw on current relationships and resources, and organize expectations about how to be effective caregivers themselves.
+The BE SAFE Pregnancy Study (also called the DU Pregnancy Study) examines how pregnancy is a transformative developmental period during which pregnant individuals and non-gestational caregivers (e.g., biological fathers of the baby, caregivers in same-sex relationships) reflect upon and make sense of their childhood experiences, draw on current relationships and resources, and organize expectations about how to be effective caregivers themselves.

-The first wave of this study took place at the Zuckerberg San Francisco General (ZSFG) Hospital, where 101 low-income, ethnically diverse English- and Spanish-speaking women were recruited during pregnancy.
+The first wave of the BE SAFE Study took place at the Zuckerberg San Francisco General (ZSFG) Hospital (BE SAFE San Francisco), where 101 low-income, ethnically diverse English- and Spanish-speaking women were recruited during pregnancy.
 Researchers followed up with the women when their infants were three to four months old.
-The primary research questions sought to address how early, cumulative and ongoing experiences, both adverse and benevolent, shape health and wellbeing during the prenatal and postnatal periods; how mental health, relationship support and conflict, cultural influences and stress physiology serve as mediators and moderators of earlier experiences and subsequent functioning and adaptation; and the extent to which women's service utilization and needs during pregnancy predict their prenatal and postnatal health and infant development (Narayan et al., 2017, Zero to Three Journal).
+The primary research questions sought to address how early, cumulative, and ongoing experiences, both adverse and benevolent, shaped health and wellbeing during the prenatal and postnatal periods; how mental health, relationship support and conflict, cultural influences, and stress physiology served as mediators and moderators of earlier experiences and subsequent functioning and adaptation; and the extent to which perinatal individuals' service utilization and needs during pregnancy predict their prenatal and postnatal health and infant development (Narayan et al., 2017, Zero to Three Journal).

 The PROTECT Lab has a keen interest in using efficient yet effective methodologies for research and clinical purposes, with the goal to assess the richness of behaviors, relationships and representations in parents and children.
 We are particularly interested in instruments that can assess resilience processes in ethnically-diverse families.

-One line of our work focuses on developing and validating the Benevolent Childhood Experiences (BCEs) scale, a 10-item checklist of favorable childhood experiences, relationships and resources that was first created and published by Angela Narayan, PhD, and colleagues in an article titled "Positive Childhood Experiences Predict Less Psychopathology and Stress in Pregnant Women with Childhood Adversity: A Pilot Study of the Benevolent Childhood Experiences Scale" (Narayan et al., 2017, Child Abuse and Neglect).
+One line of our work focuses on developing, validating, and expanding the Benevolent Childhood Experiences (BCEs) scale, a 10-item checklist of favorable childhood experiences, relationships and resources that was first created and published by Angela Narayan, PhD, and colleagues in an article titled "Positive Childhood Experiences Predict Less Psychopathology and Stress in Pregnant Women with Childhood Adversity: A Pilot Study of the Benevolent Childhood Experiences Scale" (Narayan et al., 2017, Child Abuse and Neglect).
+Please see our website's Instruments page for more information on new versions of the BCEs scale!

 We are continuing to examine psychometric properties of the BCEs in diverse samples of adults and parents.
-As one example, the PROTECT Lab is currently conducting a large survey-based study that examines effects of BCEs in conjunction with childhood adversity and other relationship influences on health, emotions and behavior in young adulthood.
+As one example, the PROTECT Lab conducted a large survey-based study of 1,750 young adults that examined the effects of BCEs in conjunction with childhood adversity and other childhood relationship influences on health, emotions and behavior in young adulthood.

 Another related line of research focuses on understanding how positive childhood memories, which we refer to as "angels in the nursery," can be empirically identified to serve as protective factors that buffer adults and parents with histories of adversity from the effects of lifespan and intergenerational transmission of psychopathology, trauma and parenting difficulties into the next generation of children and families.